Home » Deep Fryer Recipes » Deep Fried Snickers Recipe

 • Prepare the pan or deep fryer.
 In a deep skillet, Dutch oven, or deep fryer, preheat the oil to 375 degrees.
 Line a baking sheet with paper towels for the finished bars.

 • Make the batter.
-In a large mixing bowl, combine the flour, baking powder, salt, oil and granulated sugar.
+In a large mixing bowl, combine the flour, baking powder, salt, oil, and granulated sugar.
 Stir in the milk and whisk.
 The mixture will resemble pancake batter: a few small lumps are okay.
 Pour it into a glass for easy dunking.

-• Dip and fry.
-One or two at a time, skewer the candy bars, dip them into the batter and gently place them into the oil.
-Fry for 3 minutes in the deep fryer or 2 minutes per side in a skillet or dutch oven.
+• Fry.
+Fry for 3 minutes in the deep fryer or 2 minutes per side in a skillet or Dutch oven.
 When they are golden brown, remove the paper towel-lined baking sheet.
 Work in batches until all the bars are fried.

 • Add sugar and serve.
 Dust generously with powdered sugar.
 Serve immediately.